-The 1D urban solver allows users to combine surface and subsurface flow to obtain a detailed and integrated understanding of flood risk in urban areas, directly within Flood Modeller’s powerful user interface.
-It enables users to develop integrated catchment and system-based solutions within a single software solution.
+Flood Modeller allows you to combine surface and subsurface flow to obtain a detailed and integrated understanding of flood risk in urban areas, using the powerful user interface.
+It enables you to develop integrated catchment and system-based solutions within a single modelling solution.

-Easily edit and visualise your drainage and pipe networks directly within Flood Modeller's user interface
+Easily build, run and visualise your drainage and pipe networks directly within the GIS user interface

 Use the fully integrated capabilities to model the river, urban drainage and surface water flood mechanisms across an entire catchment